splunk/splunk-shuttl/README.md

 Note: Note the repeat of "mytest" as an argument to the coldToFrozenScript.
 This should always match the index name.

 WARNING: the settings rotatePeriodInSecs, frozenTimePeriodInSecs, maxWarmDBCount are there only for testing to verify that data can be successfully transfered by inducing rapid bucket rolling.
 Don't use in production.
 See [Set a retirement and archiving policy](http://docs.splunk.com/Documentation/Splunk/latest/admin/Setaretirementandarchivingpolicy) and [Indexes.conf](http://docs.splunk.com/Documentation/Splunk/4.3.3/admin/Indexesconf) documentation to suit your test and deployment needs.
 Expected usage in production is that maxDataSize correspond to a HDFS block or larger (splunk default is 750mb), and maxHotIdleSecs should be set to 86400 for buckets approximately 24hrs worth of data.

+### Running tests against your own Splunk and/or Hadoop

+Warning: All of your Splunk indexes is cleared if you do this

+Assertions: The tests assert that your Hadoop namenode has been formatted

+How to do it:

+Set `SPLUNK_HOME` and/or `HADOOP_HOME` environment variables

+In your `build.properties`, set the properties `defined.means.running.on.self.defined.splunk.home` and/or `defined.means.running.on.self.defined.hadoop.home` to any value

+Now run:

+	$ `ant test-all`

+The script will now use your own environment variables to run the tests.
+You don't have to run with both properties defined.
+You can run with either one

+### Specifying which Hadoop version to run tests with

+In your `build.properties`, set the property `hadoop.version` to the version you want to run

+Now run:

+	$ `ant clean-all`
+	$ `ant test-all`